w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 The figure above shows the followings:

-- Even if the approval criteria are satisfied (i.e. % of current approval is greater than the approval curve), the proposal only enters the confirmation period once the support criteria are also satisfied (i.e. % current support is greater than the support curve).
+- Even if the approval threshold is reached (i.e. % of current approval is greater than the approval curve), the proposal only enters the confirmation period once the support threshold is also reached (i.e. % current support is greater than the underlying support curve).
 - Decreasing in % of current approval does not translate into increasing support because support does not consider _nay_ votes.
 This avoids edge situations where _nay_ votes could push a referendum into confirming state.
 For example, imagine current approval is high (near 100%, way